PaperMC/PaperDocs/source/server/aikar-tuning.rst

    :local:

-The JVM Startup Flags to use – MC 1.15+ (Java 8+, MC 1.8+) Update
+Recommended JVM Startup Flags
 =================================================================

 **Use these flags exactly, only changing Xmx and Xms.
-These flags work and scale accordingly to any size of memory, even 500MB but 1.15+ will not do well with such low memory…)**
+These flags work and scale accordingly to any size of memory, even 500MB but modern Minecraft versions will not do well with such low memory…)**

 .. code-block:: bash